lemiskutswa/JavaScript-Overview/README.md

 - Each HTML element has an innerHTML property that lets us control the element from JS.
 - When you include extra spaces, it will show up in innerHTML.
 To solve this, use innerText, which will get the text inside the button without the extra spaces

+- for input element, you can't use innerHTML because they don't have HTML inside.
+At the same time, you can't use innerText (used for buttons) because they don't have inner text.

+            Here only use value (for instance
+            const inputElement = document.querySelector();
+            inputElement.value

+            )

+- ParseInt will only convert to whole numbers while Number() will convert a value into an interger or floating point number